blank-query/lazyVPN-for-Omarchy/readme.md

 -   **Speed & Efficiency**: Every action is a few keystrokes away.
 No mouse required.
 -   **Control**: Granular control over your connection, security, and automation.
 -   **Intelligence**: The system is smart.
 It detects providers, parses server names, and automatically handles complex tasks.
--   **Resilience**: With features like the auto-recover daemon and atomic configuration saves, LazyVPN is built to be reliable.
+-   **Resilience**: With features like connection verification, auto-recover daemon, retry logic, and atomic configuration saves, LazyVPN is built to be reliable.
--   **Transparency**: Understand your connection with detailed status info, performance tests, and leak protection.
+-   **Transparency**: Understand your connection with detailed status info, IP verification, performance tests, and leak protection.

 ---